 The main door was easy enough to sort out, and I decided to get this powder coated in white of course, with a local company.
 Got a great price here, as they were able to add it to a bigger job they had taken on.
 A few days after dropping the parts off, I returned to pick everything up:

 Powder coating is a dry coating process used as a metal finish mostly on industrial equipment.
 The paint is applied as dry powder through an electrostatic process, then cured with heat.
 It is well known for providing high-quality finishes in terms of both functionality and overall look.

 It can be used on different surfaces, including metal, concrete, steel, and plastic.
 The advantage over regular paint, is that it is far more durable, and resistant to damage, scuffs and scrapes.
 I figured this would be a good idea and perfectly suited to a metal arcade cabinet.
 My initial thought was to get the whole cabinet done the same way – however, this was something of a challenge, because of the specific colour requirements for the remaining parts.

-Not the greatest video, but here’s the cabinet drying off in the spray booth with its new paint!
+Not the greatest video, but here’s the cabinet drying off in the spray booth with its new paint drying out!

 So now in theory, it was a case of putting everything back together.
 As always it was never going to be that simple, and there were a few jobs to do along the way.

 As always, my advice with any restoration is to break down each one into individual tasks, otherwise you’ll get into a mess and progress is hard to track.
 I decided to start with the artwork – with the cabinet unpopulated, it would be easier to manhandle to get the stuff on.
 The artwork was sourced from Arcade Art Shop here in the UK who provide great service and their product is second to none.
 Let’s tackle the sideart: